Feeling under the weather and looking for a soothing, warm drink?

 Soothes sore throats and helps with cough relief.

-These ingredients are easily found in most households, and the drink is made hot to help break down mucus in the chest and throat.
+These ingredients are easily found in most households, and the drink is typically served hot to help break down mucus in the chest and throat.

 A lemon cut in half so you can see the inside.